jasonllai/LLM-Powered-Summer-Home-Recommender/README.md

 # LLM-Powered Summer Home Recommender

 A Python-based recommendation system for summer home rentals.
-It matches users with properties based on travel dates, preferences, budget, and group size, enhanced with AI-powered suggestions.
+It matches users with properties based on preferences, budget, and group size, enhanced with AI-powered suggestions.

 ## 🏠 Features
 -**Admin Portal**: